Topics

 But today, rail can be very expensive.
 It is often a barrier for families who wish to shift from road to rail and for travelers looking to opt for rail travel rather than air.
 Greenpeace recently looked at 112 connections in Europe and found that rail tickets are on average 2 times more expensive than air tickets.

 T&E welcomes the several initiatives in European countries to reduce the price of rail.
-In Spain and Germany (Germany recently introduced a €49 monthly ticket giving unlimited access to the country’s local and regional rail network) both governments have decided to strongly subsidize regional and local transport allowing citizens to shift from road to rail.
-In Belgium, the government has decided to bear the cost of track access charges and energy of night trains with at least one stop in Belgium.
+In Spain and Germany (Germany recently introduced a €49 monthly ticket giving unlimited access to the country’s local and regional rail network) both governments have decided to strongly subsidise regional and local transport allowing citizens to shift from road to rail.
+In Belgium, the government has decided to bear the cost of track access charges and energy for night trains with at least one stop in Belgium.

 Night trains